Advising for Specific Student Populations

 Many Stanford students are either low-income and/or the first in their families to go to college.
 These First Generation/Low-Income (FLI) students often face unique concerns in addition to those of the general student population.
 Read our tips and considerations for supporting FLI students here.

-Student-Athletes may face some unique circumstances in addition to those of the traditional Stanford student: for example, NCAA requirements and legislation.
+Student-Athletes at Stanford are members of one of our 36 varsity athletic sports, which is approximately 12% of the undergraduate population.
+Student-Athletes may face some unique circumstances apart from (but in addition to) those of the traditional Stanford student: for example, NCAA requirements and legislation.
 Learn more about best practices for supporting student-athletes, NCAA requirements, and find information about other athletic programs.